 - use imaging methods like ultrasound, CT scan, or MRI to view the tissues of your pelvis or abdomen

-The specific tests that are ordered will depend on the other symptoms that you’re experiencing.
+The specific tests ordered can depend on your other symptoms.

 Treatment

 There’s no one specific treatment for referred pain.
-Once your doctor has identified the condition that’s causing your pain, they’ll work to treat it.
+Once a doctor has identified the cause, they’ll work to treat it.

 You may worry that your ovary pain means you have ovarian cancer.
 While you shouldn’t ignore the possibility, ovarian cancer is relatively rare.